Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Generalized crystalline equivalence principle

 In this section, we discuss how to generalize the crystalline equivalence principle that is rigorously proven for interacting bosonic systems \cite{correspondence}.
 By comparing the classification results of the topological crystalline TSC summarized in Table \ref{spinless}, Table \ref{spin-1/2} and the classification results of crystalline TI summarized in Table \ref{insulator U(1)} with the classification results of the 2D FSPT phases protected by the corresponding on-site symmetry\cite{resolution, QingruiTI}, we verify the fermionic crystalline equivalence principle for all TSC and TI(for both spinless and spin-1/2 cases)constructed in this paper,.

 In particular, we should map the space group symmetry to on-site symmetry according to the following rules: \begin{enumerate} \item Subgroup of translational symmetry along a particular direction should be mapped to the on-site symmetry group $\mathbb{Z}$.
 Equivalently, the total translational subgroup should be mapped to the on-site symmetry group $\mathbb{Z}^2$; \item $n$-fold rotational symmetry subgroup should be mapped to the on-site symmetry group $\mathbb{Z}_n$; \item Reflection symmetry subgroup should be mapped to the time-reversal symmetry group $\mathbb{Z}_2^T$ which is antiunitary. \item Spinless (spin-1/2) fermionic systems should be mapped into spin-1/2 (spinless) fermionic systems. \end{enumerate} The additional twist on spinless and spin-$1/2$ fermions can be naturally interpreted as the spin rotation of fermions: a $2\pi$ rotation of a fermion around a specific axis results in a $-1$ phase factor \cite{supplementary}.
-We conjecture that such crystalline equivalence principle is also correct for 3D crystalline FSPT phases as well.